bbauska/W3Cx-1of5-CSS.0x/module2/module2.md

-# Module 2: Building CSS rules   2.1 Introduction   Welcome to Module 2
+# Module 2: Building CSS rules   2.1 Introduction

-# Video: Welcome to Module 2
+# Welcome to Module 2

 In this module, we will...

-Review the basics of HTML
+> - Review the basics of HTML
-Introduce you to the anatomy of a CSS "rule"
+> - Introduce you to the anatomy of a CSS "rule"
-Introduce you to the concept of a property and give you a set of properties to get started Introduce you to selectors and how you can directly attach them to HTML tags Finally, for your module project, you'll get a get a chance to build the CSS for an HTML page from scratch
+> - Introduce you to the concept of a property and give you a set of properties to get started
+> - Introduce you to selectors and how you can directly attach them to HTML tags
+> - Finally, for your module project, you'll get a get a chance to build the CSS for an HTML page from scratch

 # Module 2: Building CSS rules   2.2 HTML review   HTML to get you started

-# Video: What is HTML?
+# What is HTML?

 HTML 101